-The Right Lawyer Can Beat DWI Blood Test Results
+The Right Lawyer Can Beat DWI Blood Tests in Texas

 When police arrest someone on suspicion of driving while intoxicated (DWI), they typically rely on a DWI blood test results to prove that that person was driving with a blood alcohol concentration (BAC) of .08 or higher.